On your way through the Generic Extractor tutorial, you have learned about

 All sub-resources are retrieved by configuring the children

-property; its structure is the same as the
+property in JSON; its structure is the same as the

 structure of the jobs